Fyvel/next-pwa-starter/README.md

 # III - SSR and offline support

-- Add `_document.tsx` file
-`_document.tsx` forms the overall structure of the **HTML**.
+- Add `_document.tsx` file.
+It forms the overall structure of the **HTML**.
 This file is only rendered on the server so same the `_app.tsx` it needs its set of meta tags

-- Add `_offline.tsx` file
+- Add `_offline.tsx` file.
 Static page that will render when the user goes offline and browse a page which wasn't cached previously

-- Add `_error.tsx` and `404.tsx` files
+- Add `_error.tsx` and `404.tsx` files.
 Static page to render the ...*suspense*...
 Errors!

 # IV - Setup the app skeleton
 - Create a default Layout component and its css module